Atticus29/clark_bio_101/Essential_course_documents/README.md

 Examples of topics that we will discuss include environmental issues and their roots, human population growth and its impact on natural systems, ecosystems, invasive species, water quality, biodiversity, and ecological restoration.

-Environmental Biology Lab is part of this course and provides additional opportunities for exploring environmental topics through hands-on activities, in-depth discussions, and field activities.
+Environmental Biology Lab is part of this course and provides additional opportunities for exploring environmental topics through activities, in-depth discussions, and online simulations.

 **This class meets 5 of your 15 science distribution credits for an Associate of Arts transfer degree. **

 #### Philosophy and purpose of this course

 In this course you will have the opportunity to learn about and reflect on your impact on the environment.
 It is my hope that you make some lifestyle changes after you learn about your own ecological footprint.
 I believe we can all learn from each other, so I encourage collaborative sharing of ideas (except during exams!).
-It is well known that we learn best by doing and experiencing, and that is where the interactive lab activities will further expand your understanding of the lecture concepts.
-I encourage you to come with an open mind!

 #### Lab information
 Please note that the lab and conference are NOT separate entities from the lecture.
 One final grade is given for entirety of class and lab assignments.

-Labs focus on hands-on learning of key concepts; some labs will be outdoors or in the greenhouse, but the majority will take place in the classroom designated for labs.
+Labs will often (but not always) focus on collaborative learning of key concepts that will reinforce concepts introduced during lectures.

 Conferences will be used to introduce/review labs, take lecture tests and lab quizzes, and participate in additional activities and small group discussions.
-It is my hope that you will feel comfortable in the small group setting of lab and conference to participate in interactive group discussion and share your opinions, ideas and thoughts with your fellow lab-mates.
+It is my hope that you will feel comfortable in the small group setting of the Zoom breakout groups during lab and conference to participate in interactive group discussion and share your opinions, ideas and thoughts with your fellow classmates.
 Through collaboration you will come to a more full understanding of your place in the environment and what role you can play in a sustainable future.

 #### Expectations

 Science doesn't come naturally to most people.
 If this is your first collegiate science course, you might be surprised at the amount of time required to be successful.
 Typically for every 1 hour a student is in a classroom lecture, they should be putting in 3 hours of homework on assignments, reading, and study time.
-This means that you should **carve out about 9 hours a week** to devote to reading, reviewing and completing assignments outside of the time spent with me in the classroom.
+This means that you should **carve out about 9 hours a week** to devote to reading, reviewing and completing assignments outside of the time spent with me in the virtual classroom.
 This can vary for each student depending on how effectively you use your time and how well you comprehend the reading, but it should give you an idea of a typical college course expectation.

 Your effort outside of class will be reflected in the quality of work you do and result in a corresponding grade.
 In other words, do not expect an “A” grade when you are not putting in the time/effort outside of the classroom to achieve “A” work.